 - The House of Sharing is part-museum and part-retirement home for “comfort women”, kidnapped or forced by the Japanese into military brothels during World War II.
 Now elderly, the handful who remain keep the memory of their tragedy alive, waiting for a proper apology from Japan.

-- A tour to the DMZ, or demilitarized zone, is the one adventure I hugely regret not having.
+- A tour to the DMZ, or demilitarized zone, is the one adventure I hugely regret not having experienced.
 The DMZ splits Korea into North and South and has been called the world’s most dangerous border.
-I had reserved well ahead of time, but at the height of the war of words between Washington and Pyongyang, the military administration cancelled all visits at the last minute that day.
+I had reserved well ahead of time, but it was at the height of the war of words between Washington and Pyongyang, so the military administration cancelled all visits at the last minute that day.
 I was refunded, but hugely disappointed.

-- Noryanjing Fish Market is one of Seoul’s signature sights, with fish so fresh it is still – alive.
+- Noryangjin Fish Market is one of Seoul’s signature sights, with fish so fresh it is still – alive.
 Go around lunchtime or you’ll be in the same boat I was: eyeing raw fish for breakfast.
-I love it but even I couldn’t face it pre-coffee… Just wear good shoes because the floors are wet and slippery.
+I love it but even I couldn’t face it pre-coffee… If you’re an early riser (3 a.m.!) you’ll catch the famous fish auctions.
+Just wear good walking shoes because the floors are wet and slippery.

-- Korea Food Tours is a small company with several tours – I ate an extraordinary BBQ (and a few other delicious things) on Jasmine’s Gangnam Secrets, which took me behind the ritzy glossiness of Gangnam but they also run a Temple Cuisine tour which I'd love to try next time.
+- Korea Food Tours is a small company with several tours – I ate an extraordinary BBQ (and a few other delicious things).

 Getting around Seoul is easy, but time consuming – it’s not a small town.
 A rechargeable T-money card, which you can purchase at any convenience store or station, whisks you into subways and buses.
 Stops are (usually) announced in English and, bless them, subway stations have toilets, cleaner than those of most Western department stores.